panzerdp/dmitripavlutin.com/posts/129-nodejs-es-modules/index.md

 [Run the command in the demo.](https://codesandbox.io/s/type-module-lcr0m?file=/month.js)

 `March` is printed in the terminal.
+Node.js ran successfully the ES modules `month.mjs` and `month-from-date.mjs`.

 ## 2. Importing ECMAScript modules

-The *specifier* is the string literal representing the path from where to import the module.
+The *specifier* is the string literal having the path from where to import the module.

 In the example below `'path'` is a specifier: